tarantool/doc/doc/book/replication/index.rst

       replication_source = *uri#1*
     }

-... where ``uri#1`` = the :ref:`URI <index-uri>` that the first server is listening on.
+... where ``uri#1`` = the :ref:`URI <index-uri>` that the first instance is listening on.

 That's all.

-In this configuration, the first server is the "master" and the second server is the "replica".
+In this configuration, the first instance is the "master" and the second instance is the "replica".
 Henceforth every change that happens on the master will be visible on the replica.
-A simple two-server cluster with the master on one computer and the replica on a different computer is very common and provides two benefits: FAILOVER (because if the master goes down then the replica can take over), or LOAD BALANCING (because clients can connect to either the master
+A simple two-instance replica set with the master on one computer and the replica on a different computer is very common and provides two benefits: FAILOVER (because if the master goes down then the replica can take over), or LOAD BALANCING (because clients can connect to either the master